Australian passport: Passport note

-The passports contain inside the front cover a note that is addressed to the authorities of all countries and territories, identifying the bearer as a citizen of Australia and requesting that he or she be allowed to pass and be treated according to international norms:
+The passports contain inside the front cover a note that is addressed to the authorities of all countries and territories, identifying the bearer as a citizen of Australia and requesting that the bearer be allowed to pass and be treated according to international norms:

-The Governor-General of the Commonwealth of Australia, being the representative in Australia of Her Majesty Queen Elizabeth the Second, requests all those whom it may concern to allow the bearer, an Australian Citizen, to pass freely without let or hindrance and to afford him or her every assistance and protection of which he or she may stand in need.

-Following the accession of King Charles III, the request will read the following in English:

-The Governor-General of the Commonwealth of Australia, being the representative in Australia of His Majesty King Charles the Third, requests all those whom it may concern to allow the bearer, an Australian Citizen, to pass freely without let or hindrance and to afford him or her every assistance and protection of which he or she may stand in need.
+Passports issued during the reign of Queen Elizabeth II (1952–2022):

 Languages

 The passport is printed in English.
-French translation is found on the identity information and chip page.
+French translation is found on the identity information.

 Biometric chip

 The embedded chip stores the owner's digitised photograph, name, sex, date of birth, nationality, passport number, and the passport expiry date.
 This is the same information that appears on the printed information page of every passport.
 Facial recognition technology was introduced with the release of the ePassport to improve identity verification and reduce identity-related fraud.